keithbuhler/keithbuhler.github.io/content/classical-education/classical-education.md

 ## Introduction

+I love to learn.
+But before college, I didn't know very well how to learn.

-I am a perpetual member of the Torrey Honors Institute at Biola University and a classical teacher with 15 years experience teaching and learning from great books.
+In college, I became a member of the Torrey Honors Institute at Biola University.
+After graduating, I continued learning by becoming a classical teacher.

+Since then, I've acquired 15 years experience teaching and learning from great books.
 I was Master Tutor at the Torrey Academy in CA and Director of High School at Veritas Academy in KY before moving to a full-time position as Humanities Teacher at Trinity Classical.

 My passion is not only teaching students, but helping schools to grow and form, and advocating to the public for classical education.

+I hope these resources help you not only to be a better educator, but to fall in love with learning all over again.

 <!--{% include toc %} when my TOC code is rehabilitated-->